pepito2k/tienda-core/README.md

 ## Getting Started

-Shoppe provides the core framework for the store and you're responsible for creating the storefront which your customers will use to purchase products.
+Tienda provides the core framework for the store and you're responsible for creating the storefront which your customers will use to purchase products.
 In addition to creating the UI for the frontend, you are also responsible for integrating with whatever payment gateway takes your fancy.

 ### Installing into a new Rails application

-To get up and running with Shoppe in a new Rails application is simple.
+To get up and running with Tienda in a new Rails application is simple.
 Just follow the instructions below and you'll be up and running in minutes.

     rails new my_store
     cd my_store
-    echo "gem 'shoppe', '~> 1.0'" >> Gemfile
+    echo "gem 'tienda', '~> 1.0'" >> Gemfile
     bundle
-    rails generate shoppe:setup
+    rails generate tienda:setup
     rails generate nifty:attachments:migration
     rails generate nifty:key_value_store:migration
-    rake db:migrate shoppe:setup
+    rake db:migrate tienda:setup
     rails server

 ## Contribution

 If you'd like to help with this project, please get in touch with me.
-The best place is on Twitter (@adamcooke) or by e-mail to adam@atechmedia.com.
+The best place is on Twitter (@gonzalorobaina) or by e-mail to gonzalo@robaina.me.

 ## License

-Shoppe is licenced under the MIT license.
+Tienda is licenced under the MIT license.
 Full details can be found in the MIT-LICENSE file in the root of the repository.